lifecycle-project/ds-dictionaries/docs/README.md

 - missing *
 - label *

-The dictionary csv files are ordered in the folder `dictionaries-source` as follows:
+The dictionary csv files are saved in the folder `dictionaries-source` as follows:

 `/dictionaries-source/{project}/{dictionary}/{version}/`